 Youth Poet Co-Ambassador

-Cade Palmer is a Junior at Novato High School and a member of the Marin School of the Arts Creative Writing program.
+Cade Palmer attended Novato High School where he was a member of the Marin School of the Arts Creative Writing program.
 He began experimenting with short fiction near the end of middle school and has since developed a profound passion for poetry and its potential to impact the communities we participate in.
 He has been featured in numerous publications both in and out of school and continuously seeks out greater heights through which he might hope to influence the younger members of his generation to develop their creative lens and see the relevance of art in our understanding of the place we live in.

 2022-2023